sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/insomnia/README.md

 # Debugging APIs With Insomnia

-Without scripting, a normal browser:

-* Can only make `GET` requests
-* Can't modify the headers, cookies, body, or any other aspect of the request
-* Can only inspect the response through the browser dev tools
-* Make be subject to plugins that are installed in the browser
+A normal browser can only make `GET` requests to URLs.
+Futhermore, they can't modify the headers, cookies, body, or any other aspect of the request.
+The only way to inspect the response of a request is through the dev tools, and everything you see may be subject to interference from browser plugins.
+This makes browsers a poor tool for inspecting and testing APIs, which need much more flexibility.
+Insomnia is a tool for crafting detailed HTTP requests and examining the responses, which makes it indispensible for testing APIs.

 ## Installing Insomnia